-Join William Everhart for an in-depth discussion in this video Type considerations, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Type considerations, part of Illustrator: Package Design.

 …Let's take a look at some of the more…common issues that arise with text and some possible solutions.…Now let me remind you, these are generalized…solutions and they should work in most instances, but…be sure to check with your print professional for…their specific printing requirements when it comes to text.…So, the first issue that I want to…crossover here is the Serif versus Sans Serif.…Now, you're going to use both kinds of fonts here, both Serif and Sans Serif.…And really where the problem lies is with the Serif font.…